FDA OKs another Pfizer, Moderna COVID booster for 50 and up

 What’s far from clear is how long any extra benefit from another booster would last, and thus when to get it.

 “The ‘when’ is a really difficult part.
-Ideally we would time booster doses right before surges but we don’t always know when that’s going to be,” said Dr. William Moss of the Johns Hopkins Bloomberg School of Public Health.
+Ideally we would time booster doses right before surges but we don’t always know when that’s going to be,” said Dr. William Moss, a vaccine expert at the Johns Hopkins Bloomberg School of Public Health.

 Plus, a longer interval between shots helps the immune system mount a stronger, more cross-reactive defense.